 Background: Russ Gregg (B.A., Global Studies, University of Wisconsin-Madison) has served as Head of School since Hope Academy’s founding in 2000.
 He has been a resident of the Phillips neighborhood since 1994.
 In 1999, he was an administrator at Calvin Christian School in Edina, and quit his job to help lay the groundwork for a Christian school for his urban neighbors.
-Russ and his wife Phyllis, who teaches 3rd grade at Hope Academy, live four blocks away from the school.
+Russ and his wife Phyllis, who also teaches at Hope Academy, live four blocks away from the school.
 They have three grown children.
 Russ serves on the Board of Directors of the Society for Classical Learning.
 Russ Gregg is available to serve as a speaker or panelist.
+Russ has served on the Board of Directors of the Society for Classical Learning and writes and speaks nationally on Christian classical education in under-resourced communities.
+To contact Russ Gregg about speaking opportunities, email firstname.lastname@example.org.

 Areas of Expertise and Topics: Visionary Leadership, Governance, School Culture, Classical Education The Achievement Gap, Urban Christian Education, The Case for Christian Schooling, Sermons on various Biblical passages

-Background: Dan Olson serves as Executive Director of Spreading Hope, where he oversees strategic vision, networking urban Christian educators, and serving aspiring school planting groups in discerning the call to start and lead new schools in their communities.
-He most recently worked at The Gospel Coalition, where he directed the donor ministries team.
-Previously, he oversaw development and operations at Hope Academy for nine years, and has advised dozens of non-profits, including school planting groups in cities around the country.
+Background: Dan Olson serves as Executive Director of Spreading Hope Network, where he oversees strategic direction, networking urban Christian educators, and serving aspiring school planting groups in discerning the call to start and lead new schools in their communities.
+He also serves as Managing Director of Anselm House, a center for Christian study at the University of Minnesota.
+For three years, he directed the donor ministries team of the The Gospel Coalition, after having overseen advancement and operations at Hope Academy from 2006-2014.
 Dan began his career in Christian Education at Minnehaha Academy, where he taught English Literature, Speech and Debate.
-He received his bachelor’s degree in communications from Wheaton College (IL), and a master’s degree in Christian Studies (church history concentration) from Regent College (Vancouver, Canada).
-He serves on the board of directors of Hope Academy, and lives with his wife and four children in Minneapolis, Minnesota.
+He received his bachelor’s degree in communications from Wheaton College (IL), and a master’s degree in Christian Studies from Regent College (Vancouver, Canada).
+In addition to helping lead children’s ministry at his church, he serves on the board of directors of Hope Academy.
+He lives in Minneapolis with his wife, Lucy, and their four children.

 Areas of Expertise and Topics: Christian Stewardship and Development Model, Governance, School Operations and Policy, Leadership Assessment